-1. Objectives To develop and maintain physical infrastructure within the reserve
+To develop and maintain physical infrastructure within the reserve

-- 2. Activities - (a) Short Term

-(i) develop and implement a regular maintenance program for basic trails, informal facilities, improve restrooms

-(i) develop and maintain visitor way stations along trails and basic visitor center
+- 2. Activities - (a) Short Term - (i) to enhance the forest canopy at the El Pilar center and surrounding trails - (ii) develop and implement a regular maintenance program for basic trails, informal facilities, improve restrooms - (b) Medium Term - (i) develop and maintain visitor way stations along trails and basic visitor center

-(i) develop and maintain appropriate developed tourist facilities, bathrooms, visitors' centers with appropriate materials
+- (ii) forge alliances with local forest gardeners for visitor education, site maintenance, and heritage promotion - (c) Long Term - (i) develop and maintain appropriate developed tourist facilities, services, visitors' centers with appropriate materials - (ii) promote the El Pilar Maya forest as a garden.

-E. Conflict Management
+E. Conflict Management and Enforcement

+1. Objective

-1. Objective To be able to manage conflicts within the reserve administration between the reserve and the communities and between the two nations
+To be able to manage conflicts within the reserve administration between the reserve and the communities and between the two nations